Custom formulas: Syntax and definitions

 Syntax: PROPAVG(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

 • This function will only work if you are grouping by a numerical property on the event.
-If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.
+If grouping by multiple properties, the formula runs the calculation with the first group-by clause.

 Returns the average of the property values you are grouping by.
-This function is equivalent to PROPSUM(event)/TOTALS(event).
+This function is the same as PROPSUM(event)/TOTALS(event).

 Note